 Enjoy the Blue Riband Race of the Week – Gold Cup Chase

-Adding to the feast of festival action on the final day is the exciting Triumph Hurdle.
+Adding to the feast of festival action on the final day was the exciting Triumph Hurdle.
 Termed as the biggest race of the entire jumps season for juveniles, this contest succeeds in attracting a wonderful selection of high-class runners.
 Other races at Cheltenham Festival of note include The Vincent O’Brien County Hurdle, the Martin Pipe Hurdle and The Grand Annual Chase.